Why Are Wax and Chlorophyll Removed From CBD Products?

 CO2 Extraction of Wax and Chlorophyll from CBD Products

-Instead of making hemp run a mile, CBD companies take a more scientific approach to extraction.
+Instead of making hemp run a mile, CBD companies like Joy Organics take a more scientific approach to extraction.
 Most companies use pressurized carbon dioxide to create stress on hemp.
 This is a non-toxic way of causing the trichomes to burst.

 Pressurized carbon dioxide is kept at subfreezing temperatures.
 It automatically freezes anything it comes into contact with, such as the hemp plant (and its molecules).